-Figure 2-6 shows how to use ED to create and file a pre-Rev. 21.0 format EVFU file.
+Figure 2-6 shows how to use ED to create and file an old format EVFU file.
 The Figure 2-6 file conveys exactly the same information as the new format example of Figure 2-5.

 EVFU files in the old format are subject to the following additional restrictions: